Students choose one subject from each of the following areas:

 Experimental Sciences: The subjects available in this group are Biology, Chemistry, Computer Sciences, Physics and Sport, Exercise and Health Science.
 Students develop practical laboratory skills, and collaborative learning is encouraged through an interdisciplinary group project.

 Mathematics: All candidates for the diploma are required to complete a mathematics course.
-For those who find maths a challenge, we offer Maths Studies.
-The more advanced mathematicians can choose between standard and higher level courses.
+There is a choice between two courses both available at standard and higher level.